 Statistics about customer loyalty

-Banks can improve certain aspects of the customer experience to boost satisfaction, and therefore loyalty.
+Banks can also improve certain aspects of the customer experience to boost satisfaction and loyalty.
 According to one study, customers who are onboarded, for example, have a significantly higher customer satisfaction score than those who don’t (878/1000 vs. 802/1000) (J.D.
 Power’s Retail Banking Advice, 2020).

 Statistics about millennials

-Even in the pre-COVID-19 world, only 14% of Millennials felt strongly that their primary financial institution helped them to improve their financial health.
-(U.S. Financial Health Pulse, 2019).
-What can banks do to build trust with this generation?
+Even in the pre-COVID-19 world, only 14% of Millennials felt strongly that their primary financial institution helped them to improve their financial health (U.S. Financial Health Pulse, 2019).

 Millennials want guidance on reducing debt and managing their money better.
 They’re also attracted to interactive financial tools online or mobile apps — advice in the form of so-called “quick tips”, for example (J.D.
 Power’s Retail Banking Advice, 2020).